Grassland dynamics and conservation in a changing world

 Views from Okolin mountain, Navarre (left) and Gorbeia Mountain, Basque Country by Juan Antonio Campos

 We are delighted to welcome three keynote speakers to the conference.
 Alfonso San Miguel, professor at the Department of Natural Systems and Resources in the Polytechnic University of Madrid, will provide an overview of the diversity of natural and semi-natural grasslands in Spain and their associated biodiversity, and on their conservation status after the changes in their management during the last decades.
 Monika Janišová, a researcher at the Institute of Botany in the Slovak Academy of Sciences, will present several examples of traditional nature-friendly farming practices on species-rich semi-natural grasslands in the Carpathian Mountains and emphasize the importance of traditional ecological knowledge.
-Frank Yonghong Li, a professor in the School of Ecology and Environment, Inner Mongolia University, China, will provide an overview of species diversity and vegetation dynamics of the Eurasian steppes in relation with climate and land-use changes, with a special focus on conservation challenges.
+Arkadiusz Nowak, professor at the Institute of Biology in the Opole University, Poland, will present an overview of the diversity of open habitats occurring in Tajikistan with some remarks to their conservation status and perspectives.

-Keynotes of the conference: Alfonso San Miguel, Monika Janišová and Frank Yonghong Li
+Keynotes of the conference: Alfonso San Miguel, Monika Janišová and Arkadiusz Nowak

 The conference will be held in Tolosa (Basque Country, Spain, with 20,000 inhabitants), a historic town in the province of Gipuzkoa, 25 km away from the province capital, San Sebastian (Donostia in Basque), a famous touristic location 20-30 min. away by train (https://en.wikipedia.org/wiki/Tolosa, Gipuzkoa; https://acortar.link/5QA6tQ).
 The registration and conference sessions will be held in TOPIC, the Tolosa Puppets International Centre, in Tolosa city centre: Euskal Herria, 1.
 Please find detailed information about the venue, accommodation options, travel details and visa issues in the Venue page.